Hilbert series of modules over Lie algebroids: Lie algebroids, modules and defining ideals

+\begin{remark} On a complex manifold $(X, \Oc_X)$ with tangent sheaf $T_{X/\Cb}$ a $T_{X/\Cb}$-module $M$ is the same as an integrable connection, and its sheaf of horizontal sections $\Lc= M^{T_{X/\Cb}} $ forms a local system in the usual sense.
+Locally near a point $x$ the local system it is determined by its fibre, isomorphic to $M/\mf_x M$, which can be regarded as a vector space over the trivial fibre Lie algebra $\g_{\Cb}= 0$ of $\g_R = T_{X/\Cb,x}$, with $R= \Oc_{X,x}$.
+Thus ``locally'' on $X$ local systems in the usual sense correspond to a local systems in the sense of \Definition{\ref{local-sys-def}}, due to Cauchy's theorem for integrable connections. \end{remark}

-Let $Loc(\g_R)$ be the category of local systems over $\g_R$. \end{definition} Since all $\g_{R}$-subquotients of $M$ are free over $R$ \Prop{\ref{freelemma}} it is straightforward to see that $M\in Loc(\g_R)$ if and only if each simple subquotient of $M $ induces a simple $\g_k$-subquotient of $k\otimes_R M$. \begin{proposition} Assume that $R$ is simple over the Lie algebroid $\g_R$ and let
+Since all $\g_{R}$-subquotients of $M$ are free over $R$ \Prop{\ref{freelemma}} it is straightforward to see that $M\in \Loc(\g_R)$ if and only if each simple subquotient of $M $ induces a simple $\g_k$-subquotient of $k\otimes_R M$. \begin{proposition} Assume that $R$ is simple over the Lie algebroid $\g_R$ and let